JaimeEscoto/books-data-analysis-project/README.md

 ## Queries and Analysis
 - Top 10 Locations with the Highest Number of Reviews.
-- Top 10 Books by Reviews-Qty and Avg-Rating.
+- Top 10 Books by Reviews-Qty and Rating-Avg.
 - Top 10 best books with more than 300 reviews.
 - Review and ISBN Statistics.